thumbtack/slate/source/supply_api.html.md

 }
 ```

 Once the pro authorizes access, the user is redirected back to the URL with the authorization code.
-This API will use authorization code in request return access token and refresh token in response.
+This API will use an authorization code from the request return access token and refresh token in the response.

 ### Request Endpoint